Brucetong/IMU/README.md

 # IMU
-EKF to IMU and LED show states stm32f407 and a rgb pwm led is ok
+EKF to IMU and LED show states the platform is stm32f407, and the imu is mpu6500, the actuator is a rgb pwm led.